Indian River Lagoon

 WHAT IS AN ESTUARY?

-An estuary is a partially enclosed body of water where fresh and salt water meets.
+An estuary is a partially enclosed body of water where fresh and salt water meet.
 They are influenced by tides, but freshwater tributaries dilute the salt water.
 Estuaries are one of the most productive ecosystems on earth because of the mixing of nutrients from land and sea.
+The Indian River Lagoon is known to be one of the most productive and biodiverse estuaries in North America as it hosts over 4,000 species of plants and animals.
+Many of these species are endangered or threatened, and some are found here and nowhere else on Earth.

 WHY IS AN ESTUARY IMPORTANT?